Introduction to Bachelor of Computer Science (C2001)

 Application to under load

-If you are an international student, you will also need to obtain approval for intermission from the ISP by submitting your form to ISP counter at Building 2, level 2.
+Kindly take note if you are an international student, you will also need to obtain approval for intermission from the International Student Pass office by submitting your request to email@example.com

 Exams are held from Monday to Friday over a three-week period at the end of semesters one and two.
 As your exams may be scheduled for any session within this period, you should ensure you are available for the entire three weeks.